jeffreycwitt/pl339/docs/07-information-applied-2.md

 # Applications of Information Turn in Physics (chapter 9)

+[Course notes (created by your peers) can be found here](https://s3.amazonaws.com/lum-faculty-jcwitt-public/pl339/SP24-studentNotes/GleickCh9ClassNotesEdited.pdf).
+Please open the PDF in your browser and annotate directly on the PDF.

 # Applications of Information Turn in Biology (10)

 [Course notes (created by your peers) can be found here](https://s3.amazonaws.com/lum-faculty-jcwitt-public/pl339/SP24-studentNotes/GleickCh10ClassnotesEdited.pdf).
 Please open the PDF in your browser and annotate directly on the PDF.